 A tip for cooking pap is to boil the water, add the maize meal, mix it thoroughly with a fork – a spoon will be difficult – and immediately turn down the plate to very low heat, as the mix can burn easily.

 Put the lid on and leave to gently steam, checking occasionally and stirring with the fork.
 It should be done in about 25 to 30 minutes.

 Pap and wors, as it is fondly known across Southern Africa, is not complete without being smothered in a tasty sauce made from onions, tomatoes, and spices.
 If you would like to see how to make this sauce, known as sous watch here:

-A popular picnic option is to simply put your piece of warm boerewors straight off the grill into a fresh sliced hotdog roll, slather with some fried onions, mustard and tomato sauce, and enjoy.
+A popular picnic option is to simply put your piece of warm boerewors straight off the grill into a freshly sliced hotdog roll, slather it with some fried onions, mustard, and tomato sauce, and enjoy.

 For dinners with family and friends boerewors is enjoyed with pap and sauce with a green salad.
 If you are counting calories, simply serve boerewors with salad greens as you see above.

 Have you made boerewors yourself?
 Do share your tips below, and don’t forget to pin this for later!

 There are a few different ways to make boerewors.
 This is done by altering the meat mixture ever so slightly to create something new.
 Examples include: